-This policy would also allow DBS to continue supporting 3 prospective power stations in Vietnam and Indonesia, with a total capacity of 3.8 gigawatts.
+Its policy would also allow DBS to continue supporting four prospective power stations in Vietnam and Indonesia, with a total capacity of 4.4 gigawatts.

-The potential emissions of these projects is estimated at 500 million tonnes of CO2 over the plants’ lifetimes.
-This has significant impact on the people of those countries, including cause harm to health and livelihoods and even cost people their lives.
-According to a Harvard study on premature mortality due to coal pollution, by 2030, Indonesia will have 24,400 excess deaths per year and Vietnam will have 19,220 excess deaths per year due to coal pollution.
+The potential emissions from these projects has significant impact on the people of those countries, including cause harm to health and livelihoods and even cost people their lives.
+According to a Harvard study on premature mortality due to coal pollution, by 2030 Indonesia will have 24,400 excess deaths per year and Vietnam will have 19,220 excess deaths per year due to coal pollution.

-DBS’ involvement in expanding the coal power industry also impacts on the world’s ability to keep a global temperature rise this century below 2 degrees Celsius.
-As stated in 2016 by Jim Yong Kim, World Bank President, “If Vietnam goes forward with 40GW of coal, if the entire region implements the coal-based plans right now, I think we are finished.”
-DBS would be contributing to this catastrophe by supporting the finance of 3.8 GW of coal-fired power capacity.
+DBS’ role in helping expand the coal power industry also impacts on our ability to keep a global temperature rise this century below 2 degrees Celsius.
+As stated in 2016 World Bank president Jim Yong Kim: “If Vietnam goes forward with 40GW of coal, if the entire region implements the coal-based plans right now, I think we are finished.”
+DBS would be contributing to this catastrophe by supporting the finance of 4.4 GW of coal-fired power capacity.

-This Vietnamese power station located in the Kỳ Lợi commune, Kỳ Anh district, Hà Tĩnh province, Vietnam, is sponsored by One Energy Ventures (a 50:50 joint venture between Hong Kong-based CLP Holdings and Diamond Generating Asia (DGA), a subsidiary of Japan’s Mitsubishi Corp) and Refigeration Electrical Engineering Corp (REEC).
-The technology type is unknown at this time.
+This Vietnamese power station located in the Kỳ Lợi commune, Kỳ Anh district, Hà Tĩnh province, Vietnam, is sponsored by One Energy Ventures (a 50:50 joint venture between Hong Kong-based CLP Holdings and Diamond Generating Asia (DGA), a subsidiary of Japan’s Mitsubishi Corp) and Refrigeration Electrical Engineering Corp (REEC).
+The technology type of this project may have been changed to ultrasupercritical.

-DBS has been linked to this plant as a financial advisor and has assisted in short listing three or four companies to act as Engineering, Procurement and Construction (EPC) contractors.
-Final investment decisions are anticipated to be made in third quarter of 2018.
+DBS is linked to this plant as a financial advisor and has assisted in shortlisting 3-4 companies to act as Engineering, Procurement and Construction (EPC) contractors.
+Final investment decisions were anticipated for the third quarter of 2018.
 None had been made public as of April 2019.

 This prospective Indonesian coal-fired power plant will be located in Banten Province.
 It is anticipated that ultrasupercritical technology will be used.
 The sponsors are the Indonesian utility, Indonesia Power (a PLN subsidiary) (51%) and Barito Pacific (49%).

 DBS has been linked to this plant as a financial advisor and has assisted in short listing three or four companies to act as EPC contractors.
-Final investment decisions are anticipated to be made in third quarter of 2018.
+Final investment decisions are anticipated to be made in 2019.

 What should DBS do?